Enhanced Games: Science and academia

 Andy Miah, professor of science communication and future media at the University of Salford, called TEG a "provocation", saying that "... the significant risk of athletes excessively enhancing and risking significant health complications is unaddressed by their materials.
 There is no mention of medical oversight in the competition on the website, from what I can see."
-Fraser said that "Each athlete must be under clinical supervision." and according to D’Souza, "We will focus on athlete safety by mandating athletes have pre-competition full-system clinical screenings including blood tests and EKGs."
+Fraser said that "Each athlete must be under clinical supervision."
+According to D'Souza, "We will focus on athlete safety by mandating athletes have pre-competition full-system clinical screenings including blood tests and EKGs."
 Science writer Ronald Bailey said, "Let fans decide which play they prefer."
 Grigory Rodchenkov, former head of the Moscow Anti-Doping Laboratory, said it was a "danger to health, to sport."
 Academic John William Devine said, "In a sporting world in which inequality of opportunity is already rampant, the removal of the doping ban would only deepen an existing moral failing."
 According to John Hoberman, author of several books on sports and doping, D'Souza's idea that drugs would lead to better performance is "very simplistic", and D'Souza is "very shallow on the scientific end".
 Anti-doping expert Michael Ashenden expressed support for the games in 2024, "provided their athletes do nothing illegal".
+Science philosopher Byron Hyde said that the large financial incentives offered by TEG risk coercing struggling athletes into participating, undermining their autonomy.
+However, he also observed that many other sports exhibit the same coercive structure, including boxing and MMA.

+Writing in Performance Enhancement & Health in 2024, Dr. Andrew Richardson noted that while the international sporting community responded strongly to the Enhanced Games, academic literature has been more "tempered."
+Richardson said that the format could represent a shift in sports physiology research and suggested it might reduce social stigma for individuals disclosing performance-enhancing substance use.
+He further noted that some scholars have cautiously welcomed the concept, provided specific ethical and safety caveats are addressed.